Patient-centered physical therapy in southern New Hampshire

 > MUSCLE GUARDING

 Your body’s natural response to pain is often to contract your muscles involuntarily.
-Jason will show you how to deliberately activate and organize your muscles to enhance movement, improve strength, and maintain stability.
+Our PTs will show you how to deliberately activate and organize your muscles to enhance movement, improve strength, and maintain stability.

 -

 Many people with EDS get into a pattern of muscle guarding: the involuntary and often excessive contraction of muscles in response to pain, injury, or perceived threat to protect an injured or vulnerable area from further harm.
 It is a protective mechanism.
-Jason helps you stop doing this and focus on engagement instead.
+Our PTs help you stop doing this and focus on engagement instead.

 AWARENESS > EXERTION

 Not all physical activity is good for people with EDS.
-Instead of exerting yourself to the point of injury or fatigue, Jason will teach you how to be mindful of your body’s capabilities and limits, which leads to a better quality of life.
+Instead of exerting yourself to the point of injury or fatigue, our PTs will teach you how to be mindful of your body’s capabilities and limits, which leads to a better quality of life.

 -